lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Note that the file is compressed (as indicated by the `gz`, for `gzip`, extension), and will be decompressed on-the-fly when read into R.

+Next, we need to identify which columns in the spreadsheet contain the quantitation data.
+This can be done using the `getEcols` function inside
-The spreadsheet that was deposited by the authors contains two headers, with the second header containing information about where the quantitation data is stored.
+R. The spreadsheet that was deposited by the authors contains two headers, with the second header containing information about where the quantitation data is stored.

 ![A screenshot of the data in the